Fred-org/FRED-docs/source/Control/Variance Reduction.rst

     lStratifiedSampling = (T/F)
         use stratification in pencil beam primary sampling, i.e. the number of primary per PB is proportional to the PB fluence (number of primary particles delivered by the accelerator)

+    lWriteDoseMeanError = (T/F)
+        output the map of computed dose mean error in ``out/DoseMeanError.mhd``

+    lWriteDoseStdev = (T/F)
+        output the map of computed dose standard deviation in ``out/DoseStdev.mhd``

+During the iterations, the dose error is reported in the output file, and logged in the ``out/log/iterations.txt`` file.

 Three different modes of operations can be used